Angeleyes: Critical

+Commercial

+In the United Kingdom, "Angeleyes / Voulez-Vous" debuted at number 48 on the UK Singles Chart the week of 14 July 1979, and rose up to the number three position on the chart the week of 11 August 1979, becoming ABBA's 12th consecutive top ten hit in the region.
+It spent eleven weeks in total on the chart.
 As of September 2021, the double side is ABBA's 13th most popular song in the UK, including both pure sales and digital streams.

-Coincidentally, ABBA's "Angeleyes" was in the UK Top 20 at the same time as another unrelated song called "Angel Eyes" by the British rock group Roxy Music.
+Coincidentally, ABBA's "Angeleyes" was in the UK top-twenty at the same time as another unrelated song called "Angel Eyes" by the British rock group Roxy Music.
 The latter track was composed by musicians Bryan Ferry and Andy Mackay, and although the two songs possess some lyrical similarities, Ferry and Mackay's song is more reminiscent of contemporary pop rock.

-In critical terms, when the track was featured on the popular TV series Juke Box Jury, the panel (which featured Alan Freeman, Johnny Rotten, Joan Collins and Elaine Paige) voted the song a "miss", wrongly predicting that it would not be a hit for the group.
-Oddly enough, only "Angeleyes" was mentioned on the show, with no reference made to "Voulez-Vous".
-A retrospective review of the Voulez-Vous album by AllMusic critic Bruce Eder gave "Angeleyes" a citation as an 'Album Pick' while praising the work as a whole.

-In the United States, the individual "Angeleyes" single failed to climb that high in the charts, reaching No. 64 on the Billboard Hot 100 in October 1979.
-"Voulez-Vous" fared even worse a month before, peaking at No. 80.
-Compared to expectations, the songs' parent album only performed modestly in the US.
-Cash Box said the song had "bubbly female harmonies and a layered, string-driven melody showing an inviting pop-classical influence."

-In October 1979 (three months after the single release), "Angeleyes" was included on the group's compilation album Greatest Hits Vol. 2.
-It was not featured on ABBA's 1982 double-album compilation The Singles: The First Ten Years.

-"Angeleyes" has also been a part of numerous other ABBA compilations over the years, including More ABBA Gold: More ABBA Hits (1993); the four-CD box-set Thank You for the Music (1994); The Definitive Collection (2001), and The Albums (2008).
+The track was less of a success in North America.
+In the United States, the song was originally only a b-side to "Voulez-Vous", but Atlantic Records, ABBA's American record label, flipped the sides after the latter song received negative reception from radio programmers and did not perform that well.
+"Angeleyes" debuted at number 85 on the Billboard Hot 100 the week of 22 September 1979, and only peaked at number 64 on 13 October 1979, spending a puny five weeks in total.
+However, it did fare better than "Voulez-Vous", which had only charted at number 80.

+Impact

 In 2022, "Angeleyes" became a popular song on the TikTok social media platform.
 Mashable noted: "TikTokkers have been using the sound, a sped-up version of 'Angeleyes' by ABBA, to reminisce about the things they used to love, from television shows to discontinued candies."
 ABBA's own TikTok account participated in the trend, posting a video of Björn Ulvaeus and his platform boots set to the song.